johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

     </div>

-The cursor keys perform different actions in this mode, and Vim-style HJKL navigation is not available (it would be too confusing):
+By default, the left and right cursor keys perform strafing in *Walk Mode*.
+You can change this to turning instead with the **Walk mode Left/Right keys** option in the :ref:`preferences:Editing tab` of the :ref:`preferences:Preferences` dialog.

+Depending on whether :kbd:`←` and :kbd:`→` perform strafing or turning, you can still use the other action with the :kbd:`Alt` modifier:

 .. raw:: html